Dragostea din tei: Promotion

 A music video accompanied the release of Haiducii's version, appearing in 2004 at the latest.
 The video opens with a man entering a hotel room and throwing himself on a bed before roaming the room and hallway.
 Meanwhile, Haiducii watches him via surveillance footage from a separate room.
-The man eventually discovers the hidden camera and arrives at Haiducii's room, only to find it empty.
+The man discovers the hidden camera and arrives at Haiducii's room, only to find it empty.
 There, he then views footage of her leaving, dressed in a red fur outfit.
 The video incorporates frequent four-way split screens and features Haiducii dancing in various outfits.

 To promote the single, Haiducii performed on the Italian edition of Top of the Pops on 28 February 2004, and appeared at the Sanremo Music Festival 2004 on 4 March 2004.
 In France, she performed on La Chanson de l'année on 5 June 2004, and in Germany on Top of the Pops later that month and on Interaktiv on 24 June 2004.
 Haiducii became the subject of controversy in Germany after multiple scheduled appearances in cities such as Mannheim, Karlsruhe, and Leipzig were fulfilled by unprofessional impersonators lip-syncing as her.
-The deception went unnoticed for several days, reportedly misleading event organizers and broadcasters, until it was revealed that Haiducii had been performing live in Italy at the same time.
+The deception went unnoticed for several days, misleading event organizers and broadcasters, until it was revealed that Haiducii had been performing live in Italy at the same time.
 Legal proceedings were subsequently initiated against the agency responsible for the fraudulent bookings.
 In later years, Haiducii appeared on Die ultimative Chartshow in Germany on 3 January 2020, and on ZDF-Fernsehgarten on 7 May 2023 in the same region.
 That same year, she also performed on Dai 60 ai 2000 in Italy on 27 September.
 In 2024, she made a surprise appearance on the Italian version of The Voice Senior during Centrone's audition to perform the song with him.